sudheerdurgapu/291998-Miniproject/README.md

   # Cost Features
    * the cost of the system is zero initially but after updation of the project their is some amount of cost but upto now there is no cost
-  # Hardware and software requirements
+  # hardware and software requirements
-   * there is no need any basic software except python application.and basic hardware to run the python appliaction it can runs on multiple operating system like windows and linux,..etc..
+  * there is no need any basic software except python application.and basic hardware to run the python appliaction it can runs on multiple operating system like windows and linux.etc..
-   # Application
+   # application
 [![Python application](https://github.com/sudheerdurgapu/291998-Miniproject/actions/workflows/python-publish.yml/badge.svg)](https://github.com/sudheerdurgapu/291998-Miniproject/actions/workflows/python-publish.yml)